 This build is all about lethality.
 For that you’ll want a marksman rifle.
 The long-range weapon can often drop any normal enemy in a single headshot.

 For the other weapon slot, opt for either an assault rifle — the most versatile of damage dealers — or an LMG.
-Both will perform well at medium range.
-Although you might need an extended mag or a perk that gives increased ammo for the LMG.
-They don’t hold very many bullets in The Division 2 without those tweaks.
+Both will perform well at medium range, although you might need an extended mag or a perk that gives increased ammo for the assault rifle to give yourself longer between reloads.

 Weapon talents are less clear-cut for this build.
 There aren’t any standouts that increase your damage, so it’s really down to personal preference.
 You can’t go wrong with the “Stable” or “Accurate” talents — which increase, you guessed it, stability and accuracy — but we’re big fans of “Extra.”
 This increases magazine size by 20 percent.
 That means you can kill bullet spongy enemies quicker and continue doing more damage in a limited amount of time.